wssci/fall-2019-meeting/art-competition.md

 for your art displays.
 Contact [Sandra Olson](mailto:sandra.olson@nasa.gov) if you have special display needs.
 We cannot provide security for your displays.

-The peer voting will occur throughout the day Tuesday, March 25th.
-We plan to announce the winners before the plenary session on Wednesday, March 26th.
+The peer voting will continue until the afternoon break on Tuesday, March 25th.
+We plan to announce the winners at the banquet on Tuesday, March 25th.
 We thank you for your contributions and look forward to a very successful event.
 We look forward to seeing your combustion art work!
 Best of luck in the competition!